MJafarMashhadi/CTF/README.md

 #### Apps ####

-* wireshark (for opening network capture files)
+* Wireshark (for opening network capture files)
 * audacity (for manipulating on voice files)
-* VmWare and VirtualBox (for recovering corrupted disk image files)
+* VMware and VirtualBox (for recovering corrupted disk image files)
 * one email client (for opening .eml email and attachment backups)

 #### Other Stuff ####